helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 10 - Nucleophilic Addition to Carbonyl Groups.md

 transimination

-Explain how the carbocation intermedia/OCBE_IItes in glycosidic bond formation and hydrolysis reactions are stabilized by resonance
+Explain how the carbocation intermediates in glycosidic bond formation and hydrolysis reactions are stabilized by resonance

 Explain the stereochemical considerations of a nucleophilic addition to